“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “What do I say?”

 “What you always say.”
 Thackeray took his companion by the shoulders and turned him around.
-“Just pretend she’s an investigator.
+“Pretend she’s an investigator.
 After all, we’re all investigating something.”

 Gordon was at his desk, phone to his ear, when Matlock and Thackeray walked in the door.